Fulbright Future Scholarships (funded by The Kinghorn Foundation)

 Fulbright Future Scholarships are open to applications for American candidates who satisfy the following criteria.

-- can apply as postdoctoral candidates, academics or professionals who seek to complete a period of research in Australia
+- can apply as postdoctoral candidates, scholars, or academics who seek to complete a period of research in Australia

 - must have an undergraduate qualification